benonymity/personal-website/README.md

 # Personal Website

-Huge thanks to all the groundwork for this site laid by the [vcard-portfolio-website](https://github.com/codewithsadee/vcard-personal-portfolio) repository!
-I've made a bunch of modifications, and will soon be hosting this on my own domain.
-I'll probably regret going with a barebones SPA, but oh well...
+Huge thanks to all the visual groundwork for this site laid by the [vcard-portfolio-website](https://github.com/codewithsadee/vcard-personal-portfolio) repository!

+I love elegant things, and while I could have used some up and coming framework, I wanted to keep this as simple as possible while still maintaining an aesthetic design.
+Pure HTML and CSS it is, with only a few lines of vanilla JS to handle multiple pages in one file.
+As straightforward as it gets!
+Enjoy poking around.